-When the DIP switch is set to Alarm, terminals 12 and 13 can be used as a switch to operate an alarm circuit.
-This contact closes whenever an error message is present on the control.
+When the DIP switch is set to Alarm, terminals 15 and 16 can be used as a switch to operate an alarm circuit.
+This contact closes whenever an error message is present on the control display.
 When the alarm contact is activated, refer to the Error Messages section of this brochure to determine the cause of the alarm.
-Once the fault has been fixed, the alarm can be cleared by pressing either the Menu, Item, \blacktriangle or \checkmark button.
+Once the fault has been fixed, pressing either the Menu, Item, \blacktriangle or \checkmark button will clear the alarm.